Weather in Tuscany

 The coolest months are January and February, with January being a bit cooler.
 Temperatures tend to be about 45°F (7°C) along the coast and from 38 to 42°F (3.5°C to 5.5°C) inland.
-Temperatures in the mountains are below freezing, where snowfall attracts skiers.
+Temperatures in the mountains are below freezing, where snowfall attracts skiers, perfect for a winter holiday on the slopes!

-November is the month with the most precipitation on average but October, December, March and April also generally get a good amount of rain.
+On average, November is the month with the most precipitation but October, December, March and April also generally get a good amount of rain without being super wet.
 Every year is different so these are just to give you an idea of what to expect.

 The best months to visit

-It is important to remember that the main tourism season stretches from mid-April to the end of September with July and August being peak months.
-The best time to visit Tuscany is really in the quieter part of the season, from April to June and from September to October when weather is usually good, prices lower and there are "fewer" tourists.
-This means lines are shorter at the Uffizi Gallery, there are less crowds inside the museums and shorter wait times to be seated at popular restaurants (where reservations are often recommended in any case).
+It is important to remember that the main tourism season in Tuscany stretches from mid-April to the end of September with July and August being peak months.
+The best time to visit Tuscany is really in the quieter part of the season, from April to June and from September to October when weather is usually good, prices a bit lower and there are "fewer" tourists to crowd the main sights.
+This means lines are shorter at the main museums, with a bit less crowds inside the museums and also shorter wait times to be seated at popular restaurants (where reservations are recommended in any case).

 For this reason, many have discovered the advantages of visiting during the "low season" (winter and early spring) as rates are lower and the reduced number of tourists is visible.

-The periods around Easter and Christmas are also peak tourism dates as many Italians also join in to go on vacation (as is the case in August).
-For this reason, expect higher prices during these times and in July-August for both accommodation and many services.
+The periods around Easter and Christmas are also peak tourism dates as many Italians also join in to go on vacation (as is the case in August, when many have vacation time).
+For this reason, expect higher prices during these times and from July through August for both accommodation and many services.

 |January||52 °F (11 °C)||37 °F (3 °C)|